rw178/codeChallenge/README.md

 <br>If performance does become a requirement (e.g. to test throughput) the actions
 should be decoupled; e.g. messages could be pushed to a topic specific queue where "processing" threads would then read them from and push to the receivers.
-* the locking requried for shutdown could also be eliminated by the approach below
+* the approach below can also be employed to remove the locking required when shutting down
 ### Other
 * if a more enterprise grade like solution is needed, classes from `java.net` such as `MulticastSocket` etc. could be used
 * adding a "shutdown" `Message` could be an effective way to signal to all processes to shut down - this removes the locking required when shutting down (see above)